Ledipasvir/sofosbuvir

 Summary

-• Ledipasvir/sofosbuvir is indicated for the treatment of chronic hepatitis C virus in adults and pediatric patients 3 years of age and older with genotype 1, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis.
-It is also used to treat those with genotype 1 infection who have decompensated cirrhosis when combined with ribavirin.
+• Harvoni (ledipasvir/sofosbuvir) is indicated for the treatment of chronic hepatitis C virus (HCV) in adults and pediatric patients 3 years of age and older with genotype 1, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis; for the treatment of chronic hepatitis C virus (HCV) in adults and pediatric patients 3 years of age and older with genotype 1 infection with decompensated cirrhosis, in combination with ribavirin; and for the treatment of chronic hepatitis C virus (HCV) in adults and pediatric patients 3 years of age and older with genotype 1 or 4 infection who are liver transplant recipients without cirrhosis or with compensated cirrhosis, in combination with ribavirin.